Ingredients

 Three-quarter cups chopped pecans

 Cream the butter together with the sugar.
+Beat in the eggs one by one.
 Beat in the vanilla.

 In another bowl, mix the flour, baking soda, and salt.
 Beat the dry ingredients into the butter mixture alternating with orange juice.
 Fold in the cranberries and pecans.
 Sprinkle the top with coarse sugar.